Ways for Open Science practices

 Unlike the traditional ‘pay to read’ publishing model, the open access ‘pay to publish’ model allows other researchers and the public to access scholarly information without a paywall.

 Such accessibility and discoverability can result in higher readership, and consequently, greater impact.
-So, always check with your research funder, institution’s librarian, or your publisher for information on what open access routes are available to you.
+So, always check with your research funder, the institution’s librarian, or your publisher for information on what open access routes are available to you.

 4. Benefit from open peer review